-- I believe the key to improving China-U.S. relations is for both countries to put themselves in the position of the other country.
+- ◆ I believe the key to improving China-U.S. relations is for both countries to put themselves in the position of the other country.
 This way, they will understand what, why and how the other side thinks and acts.
 I believe U.S. fear of Chinese domination of the 5G technology is real and it will not go away.
 Similarly, Chinese fear of being cut-off from the supply of advanced semiconductors is also real.
-For both countries, having a second (domestic or otherwise) source can solve the problem. - The U.S. is used to being number one and having its way.
-It will take time for the U.S. to begin to feel comfortable being number two, or to share influence with another country. - Both countries have to learn to treat a friendly country as an equal.
+For both countries, having a second (domestic or otherwise) source can solve the problem. - ◆ The U.S. is used to being number one and having its way.
+It will take time for the U.S. to begin to feel comfortable being the number two economy in the world and sharing influence with another country, but most importantly to realise that China is not an existential threat.
+The younger generation may well think differently and more positively about China. - ◆ Both countries have to learn to treat a friendly country as an equal.
 Historically neither China nor the U.S. have had such an experience.